 - 2 cups kombucha liquid from previous batch, taken from the top of the jar (see "Notes" section below if you ordered a SCOBY)

-- 5 Bags of Organic Green or Black Tea (or 5 Tbs. looseleaf tea)
+- 5 bags organic green or black tea (or 5 tablespoons looseleaf tea)

 - In a large pot, bring 12 cups of water to a boil.

-- Add 1 C. of sugar to the boiling water and stir to dissolve.
+- Add 1 cup of sugar to the boiling water and stir to dissolve.

 - Turn off the stove and add 5 bags of organic green or black tea (or 5 tablespoons of loose leaf tea).
 I used green tea.